Duration 4 weeks

 Explore robot anatomy, control and behaviour through a set of simulated tasks

 Robots today are roving Mars, hoovering our floors, building cars and entertaining us in films.
-And, if you share Stephen Hawking’s world view, the super intelligent ones may one day bring about the end of the human race.
+You may even share Stephen Hawking’s world view that super-intelligent ones may one day bring about the end of the human race.

 If you’d like to find out more, but don’t have Hawking’s brain or an advanced qualification in cybernetics, this course is for you.
 You won’t require a soldering iron, but you’ll explore the basics of robot design, control and behaviour through a series of simulations that will have you test driving an ERIC – our very own University of Reading mobile robot.

 - An introduction to robotics from a cybernetic perspective

 - Overview of different types of robots and their application

 - Introduction to the robot simulations used in the course

 - Problem solving: commanding a mobile robot to move